-Reinsurance proposals are shared, discussed and agreed with the business areas involved and the undertaking's management, depending on the scenario, levels of risk to be assumed, and the prices of different levels and forms of cover.
+Reinsurance proposals are shared, discussed and agreed with the business areas involved and the Company's management, depending on the scenario, levels of risk to be assumed, and the prices of different levels and forms of cover.

-Once the negotiations with the reinsurance companies have been completed or are well advanced, the board of directors is informed so that it can proceed with approval.
+Once the negotiations with the reinsurance companies have been completed or are well advanced, the Board of Directors is informed so that it can proceed with approval.